 Iron Woobie: The Nurse.
 Despite having lost her husband, daughter, surrogate daughter and very close kindsman, she is possibly the least angsty character in the play.

 Moral Event Horizon: Tybalt crosses it by killing Mercutio with a cheap shot, thus setting off a chain of events leading directly to the Downer Ending.
-This is softened in some adaptations, including the Zeferelli version, where Tybalt kills him accidentally and is somewhat horrified upon realizing who he had wounded.
+This is softened in some adaptations, including the Zeferelli version, where Tybalt kills him accidentally while trying to knife Romeo (who was trying to intervene) and is somewhat horrified upon realizing who he had wounded.

 Older Than They Think: It was not uncommon for Shakespeare to "borrow" his plots from other works.
 The story of Romeo and Juliet was heavily based on a poem by the English poet Arthur Brooks called The Tragical History of Romeus and Juliet.
 Brooks in turn got the story from a number of Italian and French novellas about Romeo/Romeus and Juliet/Julietta/Giulietta.
 These works bears many similarities to the story of "Pyramus and Thisbe" in Ovid's Metamorphoses.